 The menu will inevitably be amongst the most browsed/accessed elements of your website, even more so for mobile devices where the navigation is usually fully dependent on the menu, but even in the times that we live in now, menu’s are still lacking many functions, dynamic options, and interactivity approaches that make for a great user experience.
-Slide and Push Menu’s brings a fresh taste for what a modern web navigation menu could look like, and since there’s a tutorial attached to this menu, applying it to your own design is already said and done.
+Slide and Push Menus bring a fresh taste for what a modern web navigation menu could look like.
+And since there’s a tutorial attached to this menu, applying it to your own design is already said and done.

 Bootstrap Star Rating

 Bootstrap has so many applications in web development; it’s no wonder it’s the leading front-end framework.
-You have admin dashboard templates, and spectacular WordPress themes built with Bootstrap, and so many jQuery plugins exist in this space as well, and as much as we’d like to cover them all here (we will in the future), we’re focusing this post in particular to cool jQuery effects and plugins that would spice things up for your user experience, in a unique way.
+You have admin dashboard templates, spectacular WordPress themes built with Bootstrap, and so many jQuery plugins exist in this space.
+As much as we’d like to cover them all here (we will in the future), we’re focusing this post to cool jQuery effects and plugins that would spice things up for your user experience, in a unique way.
 Star rating plugins are usually simple, though Bootstrap Star Ratings pack such a big kick of features, you might confuse it for an individual platform!
 The plugin supports fractional star ratings.
 So one can have any fractional stars highlighted and managed.

 Mobile apps like Inbox and Peach have perfected their user onboarding screens, and have seen great success with explaining their products to the user even before they finalize setting up their account password.
 Now with Shepherd (comes from HubSpot, one of the world’s leading marketing platforms) anyone can setup a step-by-step onboarding process for their website or application.
 Use the library, specifiy the elements you wish to explain, and in detail explain what each one does, and how it correlates with your vision.
 Simple to follow guidelines can be found in the documentation, happy onboarding!